-In the previous sections the noise reduction characteristics for the case of double reflection in a singlemode fiber was derived.
-The result can be extended to multimode fibers which exhibit modal noise.
-Extensive analysis of the modal noise phenomenon and the steps to take to prevent it was done in [156-158].
+In the previous sections, the noise reduction characteristics for the case of double reflection in a single-mode fiber is derived.
+The result can be extended to multimode fibers that exhibit modal noise.
+Extensive analysis of the modal noise phenomenon and the steps to be taken to prevent it have been discussed in [156-158].

 The modal noise is the result of two causes: first, any mechanical distortion of the fiber due to vibrations, bending, etc., will produce phase changes between fiber modes.
 Second, any source wavelength change will produce changes in the relative mode delays.
-One should not consider long term changes due to wavelength drift of the laser, but instead consider short term wavelength fluctuations, arising from the finite linewidth of the laser.
-Here one can assume that the modal noise is caused exclusively by the laser wavelength fluctuations, although the extension to both wavelength fluctuations and mechanical distortions can be easily incorporated.
+One should not consider long-term changes due to wavelength drift of the laser, but instead consider short-term wavelength fluctuations, arising from the finite linewidth of the laser.
+Here, one can assume that the modal noise is caused exclusively by the laser wavelength fluctuations, although the extension to both wavelength fluctuations and mechanical distortions can be easily incorporated.